 PAT Margin | 5.7% | 4.8% | +90 bps |

-To understand the revenue dip, we need to look at GRM’s two core segments: International Business (Basmati rice exports) and India Business (consumer staples under “Foodkraft” and “10X” brands).
+To understand the revenue dip, we must dissect GRM’s performance across its core segments: International Business (primarily Basmati Rice exports) and India Business (domestic consumer staples under “Foodkraft” and “10X” brands).

 Segment | Q1 FY26 (Rs.
 Cr) | Q1 FY25 (Rs.
 Cr) | Change (%) |